14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 - Foot massagers (Budget-friendly or Luxury machine)

 I have this Shiatsu neck and back massager, and it works wonders.
-Like many people, I carry all of my tension from stress in my neck and shoulders, so I love using this massager after a stressful day.
+Like many people, I carry all my stress in my neck and shoulders, so I love using this massager after a tough day.

 10. Visit Your Happy Place.